mauricechiodo/eim-case-studies/course/finance/cdos/2cdogaussian/gaussianCDO/index.md

 ---
 Title: Gaussian Copula Approach CDO Tranche Modelling
-Template: ListSubPages
+Template: LeafPage
 ---

 #Gaussian Copula Approach CDO Tranche Modelling

-In a typical CDO, if the correlation amongst the  bonds or loans in the pool was low, only the holders of the lowest tranche would be at a great risk of losing some or all of their investment.
-However, if the correlation was very high, many of the bonds or loans might default and so the losses could impact even the most senior tranche.
-As a result, modelling correlation was the most crucial problem in CDO evaluation, and Gaussian copulas became the most popular way to do this [3].
-Below I will detail how to apply the Gaussian Copula to the problem of pricing CDO tranche as discussed by Li (2000) [2].
+How was the Gaussian Copula applied to the problem of pricing CDO tranche?
+The following was discussed by Li in his 2000 paper 'On Default Correlation: A Copula Function Approach'.

 Let $\tau_i$ be a random variable that describes the default time of the $i^{th}$ asset in the underlying pool and $F(t_1) = Pr(\tau_1 < t_1)$ the marginal default time distribution function for $i = 1, ..., M$, where $M$ is the number of assets in the pool.